Search results for

 Ryan Haines / Android Authority

 • Front and rear cameras: Even though Samsung redesigned the rear 8MP camera, it’s still very much a tablet camera.
-Colors come out relatively muted and soft, especially indoors, but you’re probably not using it to capture stills unless you left your phone behind.
+Colors come out relatively muted and soft, especially indoors, but you’re probably not using it to capture stills unless you leave your phone behind.
 The front 5MP shooter is about the same — it’s okay for quick video calls but not much more.

 • Audio: The Galaxy Tab A8 offers an impressive audio setup.
 It packs four speakers — two on each side — and Dolby Atmos tuning.
 They’re capable of remarkable volume, and I didn’t notice any distortion at higher volumes.
 The tablet features a headphone jack, too, but it’s located perilously close to the corner.
 It’s a nice inclusion, but the positioning makes it feel like headphones would pull out easily.